JuompanBR/JuompanBR/README.md

 - 👋 Hi, I’m Goummo Juompan Bill Boris,
-- 👀 An Aspiring Data Scientist, interested in Data Visualization, Analytics, Machine Learning, Mobile and Web Development,
+- 👀 I am a Data Scientist and Life-long learner, interested in Data Visualization, Analytics, Machine Learning, Mobile and Web Development,
 - 🏀 I do play basketball in my spare time, and attend to meetings,
 - 🌱 Computer Engineerning Major (B.Tech) in College of Technology-University of Buea.
 - 💞️ I’m looking to collaborate on Agriculture in future; Using Data Analytics to optimize agricultural yield.